core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The exact way to address this issue is application specific, and depends on the particular use case and its replay requirements.
 The list of methods to handle the update of a Replay Window is part of the group communication policy, and different servers can use different methods.

 {{synch-ex}} describes three possible approaches that can be considered to update a Replay Window.

+# Message Reception # {#sec-message-reception}

+Upon receiving a protected message, a recipient endpoint retrieves a Security Context as in {{RFC8613}}.
+In addition, an endpoint MUST be able to distinguish between a Security Context to process OSCORE messages as in {{RFC8613}} and a Security Context to process Group OSCORE messages as defined in this specification.

+To this end, an endpoint can take into account the different structure of the Security Context defined in {{sec-context}}, and especially the presence of the parameters Counter Signature Algorithm, Counter Signature Parameters and Counter Signature Key Parameters.
+Implementations can further rely on an additional parameter in the Security Context, to explicitly signal that it is intended for Group OSCORE messages.

+If any of the following two conditions holds, a recipient endpoint MUST discard the incoming protected message:

+   - The Group Flag is set to 1, and the recipient endpoint can not retrieve a Security Context which is both valid to process the message and also associated to an OSCORE group.

+   - The Group Flag is set to 0, and the recipient endpoint retrieves a Security Context which is both valid to process the message and also associated to an OSCORE group, but the endpoint does not support the pairwise mode.

+Otherwise, if a Security Context associated to an OSCORE group and valid to process the message is retrieved, the recipient endpoint processes the message with Group OSCORE, using the group mode (see {{mess-processing}}) if the Group Flag is set to 1, or the pairwise mode (see {{sec-pairwise-protection}}) if the Group Flag is set to 0.

+Note that, if the Group Flag is set to 0, and the recipient endpoint retrieves a Security Context which is valid to process the message but is not associated to an OSCORE group, then the message is processed according to {{RFC8613}}.

 # Message Processing in Group Mode # {#mess-processing}